 This is concerning.
 The issue here is that the term “Mediterranean Diet” does not necessarily reflect the variety of eating habits from across the Mediterranean.

-From my experience I do believe that the term “Mediterranean Diet” is misleading and often a “loaded” term.
+The term “Mediterranean Diet” is misleading and often a “loaded” term.
 Nowadays, when we talk about the Mediterranean diet, we talk about it as noted above, the traditional eating habits practiced by people living around the Mediterranean.
 As Registered Dietitian Rita Carey mentions in her article in Today’s Dietitian ” the Mediterranean diet… has become, for many, the de facto diet of anyone living in countries bordering the northern Mediterranean Sea.”
 But is it?

 To answer that we need to look closely at what all these countries were eating traditionally, but also the research.
 Back when the Mediterranean diet was “discovered”, studies have focused on diets of specific countries mainly Italy, Greece and Spain, not all of the Mediterranean.
 We should not confuse Mediterranean Cuisine, Mediterranean Foods or even Mediterranean lifestyle with THE “Mediterranean Diet”.
 They are quite different things.
 Yes the Mediterranean Diet refers to a lifestyle, but also to a specific pattern of eating as a whole, not specific dishes or cuisine.